featured-image-how-to-explain-a-concept-clearly-and-concisely

 You won't need to identify the exact budget - an estimate will do.
 But at least you'll have explored what the reality looks like.

-If you are serious about getting this idea off the ground, you need to show you’re serious about understanding what resources that will take.
-Provide an example or two of specific tools you will need to give the audience a clearer image.
+If you are serious about getting this idea off the ground, the first principles you need to show are that you're serious about understanding what resources that it will take.
+Provide an example or two of specific tools and techniques you will need to give the audience a clearer image.

 STAGE 2: GATEWAY QUESTIONS